green-api/whatsapp-api-client-java/README.md

 }
 ```

-Now you can then inject the client into any part of your application using @Autowired.
+Now you can inject the WhatsApp client instance into any part of your application.

 ```
 @Autowired